n861997/custom-3d-printer-firmware/README.md

 Averionics will provide compatible Marlin source code to end users upon request.

-## Access Notice
+## Source Code Access

-This repository is private due to hardware-specific configuration and distribution considerations.
+The full implementation is maintained in a private repository due to hardware-specific and business considerations.

-**Recruiters and hiring managers:**

-Access can be granted upon request for evaluation purposes.
+Recruiters and hiring managers are welcome to request access for evaluation purposes.

 ## Contact